 A Real-time Program Service may be assembled at one or more locations.
 At Production, graphics and slow motion replays may be added to Live content.
-At the Broadcast Center and Service Provider, interstitials, logos, news or emergency alert crawls, etc. may be combined to produce the final product delivered to the consumer.
+At the Broadcast Center (see Table 10) and service provider, interstitials, logos, news or emergency alert crawls, etc. may be combined to produce the final product delivered to the consumer.
 It is also possible that assembly can occur at the consumer device, such as for targeted advertisements and rendering closed captions.